jtl-software/goprometrics/README.md

 docker-compose up -d
 ````

-Will start goprometrics listen in :9111 (api) and :9112 (for expose metrics).
+Will start GoProMetrics listen in :9111 (api) and :9112 (for expose metrics).
 There is also a prometheus up and running on :9090.

 Need some logs? `docker-compose logs -f goprometrics`